lucaslimafons/chatroom/README.md

 $ npm install
 ```

-2. Create an environment file (you can use the .env.dev to run locally or .env.prod to use aws rds database)
+2. Create an environment file named .env and if you want to run on your local database then copy the content from .env.dev or if you don't then copy the content from .env.prod
 > If you would like to use your local database you must follow the step 3, if you wouldn't then go to step 4

 3. To create the database you should run the follow command with the environment variable: